JungleLiu-LHJ/LocalDocRagAgent/README.md

 [简体中文 README](README.zh-CN.md)

+I was summarizing technical documents from a previous project and wanted LLM to help extract small, precise points.
+Feeding everything to the LLM at once produced poor results, so I built this project.
+Since each document has a specific theme, I select relevant passages from related documents as context, ensuring the context is concise and highly relevant.
+The answers also indicate which document and page number were used.
+This is especially useful when there are many documents you don’t want to read but still want high-quality summaries.

+The project consists of two parts: data preparation and summarization.

+* Data preparation: does NOT involve the LLM.
+It’s done offline using algorithms to summarize documents and generate embeddings, so you don’t waste tokens even with many documents.
+* Summarization: once the data is prepared, you can ask questions directly.
+The system uses RAG to find the most concise, relevant context and feeds that to the LLM to generate answers with citations.

 Build a local, privacy‑friendly RAG (Retrieval‑Augmented Generation) assistant over your PDFs, Markdown, and TXT files.
 The pipeline prepares summaries and vector indexes locally, then answers questions with LLM.

 ## Features